Topic No. 409 Capital Gains and Losses

 - The third digit designates the subsector;

-- The fourth digit designates the industry group;
+- The fourth digit designates the trade group;

-- The fifth digit designates the NAICS industry; and
+- The fifth digit designates the NAICS trade; and

-- The sixth digit designates the national industry.
+- The sixth digit designates the nationwide trade.

-As it relates to classification between net profits and PA-40 Schedule D gains (losses), the first four digits of NAICS are considered as the same line of business.
-For example, the NAICS code of 336340 would be considered for this purpose as the same line of business as 336312.
+Because it pertains to classification between web earnings and PA-40 Schedule D positive aspects (losses), the primary 4 digits of NAICS are thought-about as the identical line of enterprise.
+For instance, the NAICS code of 336340 could be thought-about for this function as the identical line of enterprise as 336312.

 Transfers of Property Incident to Divorce